-- svd decompose constitutive law into 6 main directions - ortho use 9 components of orthotropic material, orthu uses unit components so that coefficients to be used are the physical values - iso uses a single coefficient for the material. isoe defines the constitutive law divided by E. - rot split in radial and tangential components - EG split compression and shear - KG split bulk and shear modulus (1.17) - -ParType=1 used to define a type 1 (stiffness) parameter for each constitutive component in ortho and rot. -ParType=5 for assembly of geometric stiffness (needed for material orientation handling). - .Group={ zs'Comp', [1:3 7:9]; 'Shear', 4:6}} can be used to group components into a single parameter. - m-ortho is used to define an additional homogeneous material for all elements.
+- svd decompose constitutive law into 6 main directions - ortho use 9 components of orthotropic material, orthu uses unit components so that coefficients to be used are the physical values - iso uses a single coefficient for the material. isoe defines the constitutive law divided by E. - rot split in radial and tangential components - EG split compression and shear (1.16) - KG split bulk and shear modulus (1.17) - MB split membrane and bending in a shell - -ParType=1 used to define a type 1 (stiffness) parameter for each constitutive component in ortho and rot. -ParType=5 for assembly of geometric stiffness (needed for material orientation handling). - .Group={ zs'Comp', [1:3 7:9]; 'Shear', 4:6}} can be used to group components into a single parameter. - m-ortho is used to define an additional homogeneous material for all elements.
 The associated MatId and ProId are assumed equal and should not be used by any initial element.